 To nominate you must inform us of the address of the property, details of the owner, the extent of the site and why you feel it is an asset of community value.
 You must also provide evidence of your eligibility to nominate.

-Further guidance on completing the nomination form can be obtained by clicking on the link to the guidance document.
+Further help with completing the nomination form can be found in our guidance document.

 What we will do next

 Once we have received the completed form we will consider and check the eligibility of the nomination and if we feel the property does have community value it will be added to the ‘list of assets of community value’.
 Assets will remain on the list for five years and a land charge will be registered against the property.
 We aim to assess nominations within eight weeks of receipt.